chienchuanw/grandMA2-macro-templates/README.md

 ### showfile-downgrade

-This macro allow user to downgrade a grandMA2 showfile from a higher version like v3.9.60 to a lower version showfile like v3.3.4.
+This macro allows user to downgrade a grandMA2 showfile from a higher version like v3.9.60 to a lower version showfile like v3.3.4.
 To see more detail, please visit [showfile-downgrade](./macros/showfile-downgrade/).